 Come evening and walking home on foot, I like to claim my life back.
 With my blue sonic buns keeping my ears warm, I depart from nearby Palestra, a technicolour glass mountain in South London and walk back to Hoxton.

 Crossing over Blackfriars Bridge, I take my first steps towards the crystal empire, one that sparkles over demolished warehouses and future proofed roads.
 A military helicopter drones over the river and casts a security shadow over the city.
 I feel strangely enthralled by its presence.
-It’s hard, aggressive and brutally exciting.
+It’s hard, aggressive and exciting.

 Weaving past tourists in cagoule jackets, I navigate past St Paul’s Cathedral towards the Barbican Centre.
 Streams of scarfs and bobble hats march past me, splitting through a demolished Victorian hospital.
-The Georgian corner pubs are packed full of businessmen drinking pints of honey but I don’t want to step inside.
+The Georgian corner pubs are packed full of businessmen drinking pints of honey but I don’t want to go inside.

 I’ve lived here for seven years now.
 I have nowhere else to go.
 The dark glitter pours over me as I complete my journey home.